Segmented Vs Continuous Diamond Blade

 Diamond saw blades are available with various rim or edge configurations, including segmented, continuous, and turbo.
 The diamond segments are fixed to the blade through brazing, laser welding, or sintering.

 The Segmented blade gives the roughest cut and is usually utilized to construct concrete, brick, stone, masonry/block, and hard/reinforced concrete.
 This blade is typically mentioned as a dry-cutting blade.
 It can cut without water due to the blade's cut-outs—or segments—on the sting, allowing air to flow and funky down the blade core.
 The blade's segments also leave a better exhaust of debris, allowing a Swiffer cut.
-One of the risks to a diamond blade's lifetime is overheating, which affects the bond and may cause the blade warping.
+One of the risks to a diamond blade's lifetime is overheating, which affects the bond and may cause the blade to warp.
 These blades are generally your best choice when water isn't readily available.

 Segmented blades generally have medium to hard bonds for a variety of wet and dry cutting applications.
 While these blades offer a comparatively smooth cut with a quick cutting speed, chipping should occur.
 They're durable and have an extended blade life compared to other blades.